Is Truck Driver Training Adequate to Stop Trucking Accidents?

 The minimum training requirement for driving a tractor-trailer as stipulated by the U.S. Department of Transportation is 150 hours of basic training, 80 hours of advanced training, and a 150-hour externship.
 Most driving schools offer this standard with training courses.

-Once a truck accident does happen, insurance companies dig into the training background of the truck driver.
+Once a truck accident does happen, a good automobile crash law firm will dig into the training background of the truck driver.
 First, they identify whether the driver met legal training requirements.
 The second step is determining whether the truck driver actually received adequate training.
 Some drivers forge the number of training hours they receive to start work sooner, which could contribute to an accident.

 Fatalities Associated with Truck Accidents